Change your GST accounting method in Xero

 Record a GST adjustment

-Once you’ve changed the GST accounting method, you may need to make an adjustment so your BAS is correct.
+Once you’ve changed the GST accounting method, you may need to make an adjustment so your activity statement is correct.

 We recommend you confirm with your accountant, bookkeeper or the ATO what adjustments are required and how to calculate them.